centOS, introductory, pup, yum

 …and you’ll be on your way to making sure all the repositories are updated, and your packages can be updated in one or two clicks.

-Or, if you prefer just a command line option, you can’t beat yum:
+Or, if you prefer just a command line option, you can’t beat yum

 yum update

-…of course, you can check the man pages for more info, or just type yum for all the options.
+pages for more info, or just type yum

 Next, we need to actually install the packages.
 Again like almost everything, you can do this via command line with: